The first line of protection against viruses and colds is good hygiene, but there are some supplements that can help. Let's see what this is about!

 Supplements supported by preliminary evidence

-Many other supplements can help reduce the duration and severity of colds and flu, but the evidence tends to be very mixed, poor and of poor quality.
-Among the most promising such supplements are echinacea, shock, Pelargonium estatides and probiotics.
+Many other supplements can help reduce the duration and severity of colds and flu, but the evidence tends to be very mixed, poor, and of poor quality.
+Among the most promising supplements are echinacea, shock, Pelargonium estates, and probiotics.

 Taken daily, echinacea may reduce the risk and duration of respiratory infections, but the effects in studies are so small that they have no clinical or statistical significance.
 Worse, many of the studies are of poor quality, or their quality was difficult to determine.